The companion app for Alexa customers to set up devices, change settings, and see the displayed output from interactions with Alexa.

 false accept error

-When Alexa has mid to high confidence that she correctly understood what the customer said, but actually misunderstands and uses an utterance that doesn't match.
+When Alexa has mid to high confidence in understanding what the customer said, but actually misunderstands and uses an utterance that doesn't match.

 full intent invocation